josheng/django/README.md

 django seems to perform the logic in views? (update again when i finish django's tutorial)

 define url path in urls.py in the app folder -> have to define the relavent views for each path

+https://docs.djangoproject.com/en/4.0/intro/tutorial05/#the-django-test-client -> this is to test the views